Burns and scalds in dogs

 What can cause burns and scalds in dogs?

-- Hot liquids – kettles, saucepans full of hot water, hot drinks
+- Hot liquids – kettles, saucepans full of hot water, hot drinks, hot oil

-- Flames and smoke – flames will obviously damage the skin, but what is often far more dangerous is the heat that is contained in the air which is taken into the lungs to damage the very delicate linings within the lungs
+- Flames and smoke – flames will obviously damage the skin, but what is often far more dangerous is the heat that is contained in the air which is taken into the lungs damages the very delicate linings within the lungs

-- Radiators and heated pads.
-If your pet is unable to move away from the heat source (the very young and elderly pets are most at risk), severe burns can be seen.
+- Radiators and heated pads – dogs that are unable to move away from the heat source (such as the very young and elderly) are most at risk

-Electrical injuries nearly always affect the mouth, and will show as burns on the lips and across the roof of the mouth, so don’t forget to open the mouth and have a look inside if you find a damaged electrical cable within your dog’s reach.
-If there are lesions on the back or top of the head then hot liquids are possible.
-Caustic substances may well most commonly affect the feet and mouth/tongue (from licking to clean themselves) and heat pads and hot water bottles will affect the tummy.
+The signs of burns and scalds in dogs vary depending on the cause.
+Electrical burn injuries nearly always affect your dog’s mouth, and will show as burns on the lips and across the roof of their mouth.
+If there are lesions on the back or top of the head then hot liquids are possibly to blame.
+Caustic substances commonly affect the feet and mouth/tongue (if your dog tries to lick themselves clean) and heat pads and hot water bottles usually affect the tummy.